Constructive feedback: Why it is important and how to give it

 5. Listen to your employee

 When it comes to giving the best feedback, it is also imperative that your employees can respond to it and have an opinion about it.
-By creating a conversation with your employee, you acknowledge that you are ready to hear it from the employee’s perspective and what he or she thinks or what his or her concerns are.
-So, overall listening to a concerned employee provides a chance for him to show you what he thinks and makes him a part of the solution.
+By creating a conversation with your employee, you acknowledge that you are ready to hear it from the employee’s perspective and what he or she thinks or concerns are.
+So, overall, listening to a concerned employee allows him to show you what he thinks and makes him a part of the solution.

 6. Show appreciation

 While you give constructive criticism, you must praise the work or efforts done by your employees.
-By emphasizing your employee’s working qualities, you can help them improve their confidence level.
-Providing your feedback in a positive as well as appreciative manner can make them more open-minded to your remarks rather than feeling bashed with negative comments.
+By emphasizing your employees’ working qualities, you can help them improve their confidence.
+Providing your feedback positively and appreciatively can make them more open-minded to your remarks rather than feeling bashed with negative comments.

 7. Make your feedback more precise